Mapping 1+1-dimensional black hole thermodynamics to finite volume effects: Conclusions

 Another interesting connection point that was not discussed in this work, is that Hawking radiation can be studied as tunneling of particles through the black hole horizon \cite{Parikh2000}.
 Then both systems can be viewed as tunneling, one on a flat background with a finite volume and one on a curved background with an infinite volume.
 This connection could be explored further in future work, especially in the $3+1$ dimensional case.

 Given the above analogies, we hope to find a more formal description for this mapping in light of the AdS/CFT correspondence, although both systems here have the same dimensionality.
-Hopefully such a mapping could be extended to 3+1 dimensions, and might be relevant to either astrophysics or analogue condensed matter systems.
+Hopefully such a mapping could be fully extended to 3+1 dimensions.
+As discussed in Sec.~\ref{sec:higherd}, this presents unique challenges as the backreaction has not been fully computed and the entropy dependence on the temperature varies with the kind of black holes.
+Establishing a concrete analogy for $3+1$ dimensional systems would be an important advancement in the field and might be relevant to either astrophysics or analogue condensed matter systems.